 As the population ages, the need to plan for the cost of care becomes ever more important.
-Whether you will receive care in the home or in a residential care home, from family or professional carers, there are various options to consider.
+Whether you will receive care in your own home or in a residential care home, from family or professional carers, there are various options to consider.

 If you are funding part or all of the cost of care for yourself, assets can quickly be eroded.
-Therefore, considering your approach to make provisions to fund this potential need cannot begin too early.
+Therefore, considering your approach to fund this potential need cannot begin too early.